Some people with epilepsy find it helpful to consider an alarm, or monitor, that can alert family or friends when someone has a seizure.

 The Daisy Garland - offers grants for night time epilepsy monitors for children with uncontrolled epilepsy.

-Dravet Syndrome UK - provide various grants and funding for families, including access to seizure monitors.
+Dravet Syndrome UK - provide various grants and funding for families, where someone in the family has a diagnosis of Dravet Syndrome, including access to seizure monitors.

 Family Fund - is a grant-making charity for families raising a disabled or seriously ill child, on a low income.